SPEED0U/Statify/README.md

 - `url.website`, the URL of the server's website.
 - `url.avatarEndpoint`, the URL of the path containing avatar images.
 Example: `21.jpg` is the 21th avatar in-game.
 - `url.pathToProfile`, the path to the user profile on website.
+- `url.profileFormat`, manage the URL endpoint if your website manage profile url with `ID` or `Name`.
 - `url.avatarFormat`, the format of images hosted on the avatar endpoint.

 Core configuration